-This is the account code used by the panel when communicating System events (e.g., Low Battery, Test Transmission).
+This is the Account Code used by the panel when communicating System events (i.e. Low Battery, Test Transmission, etc.).

 This account code can be up to six digits in length for the SIA Communications format.

-Only SIA supports 6-digit account codes.
+Only SIA supports six digit account codes.
 If the last two digits of the account code are FF, the panel will only use the first four digits.
 All other formats will use the first four digits of the account code.

-The call directions that use this account code are System Maintenance (Troubles, Zone Faults, etc.) and System Test Transmissions.
+The call directions that use this Account Code are System Maintenance (Troubles, Zone Faults, etc.) and System Test Transmissions.

-NOTE: SIA will use this account code for Partition 1 and system events.
-System events will be identified by NriO, with partition 1 using Nri1.
+NOTE: SIA will use this account code for all Partitions and System Events!
+System events will be identified by Nri0, with Partitions 1-8 using Nri1-8.

-[311] - Partition 1 Account Code
+[311]-[317] - Partition 1-8 Account Codes

-These account codes are used by the panel when communicating events for partition 1 when using formats other than SIA.
+These Account Codes are used by the panel when communicating events for Partitions 1-8 when using formats other than SIA.

-NOTE: The system account codes is 4 digits in length.
+NOTE: All Partition Account Codes are 4 digits in length.
 Valid entries are 0000-FFFE.

-[320] - [358] Reporting Codes
+[320] - [349] Reporting Codes